-The InChI Trust is a nonprofit charity which works to develop and promote the use of the IUPAC InChI open-source chemical structure representation algorithm.
+The InChI Trust is a nonprofit charity that develops and promotes the use of the IUPAC InChI open-source chemical structure representation algorithm.

-Watch our set of videos to find out more about the InChI and why it’s so cool.
+Watch the videos to find out more about InChI and why it’s so cool!

 What on Earth is InChI?

 This video introduces the InChI standard to represent chemical structures.

 An InChIKey enables chemical structures to be uniquely identified on the web.